 In order to provide students with the necessary qualifications to enter an American college or university, Niagara Academy provides guidance and the appropriate course selection to fulfill NCAA 16 core course requirements.

 There are 3 criteria used while determining a students’ course selection:

 Refer to: www.edu.gov.on.ca/extra/eng/ppm/graduate.html

 Refer to: www.ncaa.org

-Niagara Academy offers specialized English as a Second Language (ESL) programming.
-Our qualified team of teachers develop an individualized program for each student.
-They help the students build a solid foundation in the areas of reading, writing, speaking and listening at the beginner, intermediate or advanced level.
+- Assist students in the areas of reading, writing, speaking and listening at the beginner, intermediate or advanced level.